-Alternatively, you can bond with your child and teach him practical life skills when you’re playing entertaining outdoor games together.
+Alternatively, you can bond with your youngest family members and teach him practical life skills when you’re playing entertaining outdoor games together.
 You may have forgotten some of these games.
-Don’t worry, we’ve made a list of some popular ones we played back in the day and you can teach your children the same.
+Don’t worry, we’ve made a list of some popular ones we played back in the day and you can pass valuable lessons at the same.

 1. Hide and Seek

 Almost everyone played this game back in the day.
 It’s fun, easy, and even 2 people are enough to start.
 “Hide and seek” involves one party counting down from 10 to 0 while the other person hides.
 When counting down is finished you try to find the other person.